CommandPost/CommandPost-Website/README.md

 ## Website Repository

-This repository contains the CommandPost website.
+This repository contains the **CommandPost website**.

-You can access the public CommandPost website [here](https://commandpost.io/).
+You can access the public CommandPost website at [commandpost.io](https://commandpost.io/).

+If you have any questions about the website, you can make them in the [main CommandPost issues and discussions repository](https://github.com/CommandPost/CommandPost/issues).

 ---